riverrun/genxword/README.rst

 Linux
 -----

-To run this program, you need to have python2.7 installed.
+To run this program, you need to have **python2.7** or **python3** installed.
 It will not work with earlier versions of python.
-It depends on py2cairo, which is already installed on most popular distros, to produce the image files.
+It depends on py2cairo (or pycairo), which is already installed on most popular distros, to produce the image files.

 To install this program, run the following commands (replace *python* with *python2* if you are using Arch Linux)::